 The Common Market

 We work closely with The Common Market to source local food and tell farmers' stories.
 The Common Market is a nonprofit regional food distributor with a mission to connect communities with good food from sustainable family farms.
 We strive to improve food security, farm viability, and community and ecological health.

 Our entire team at Georgia Tech Dining Services is dedicated to helping those in need.
 Every October and November, we partner with STOP Hunger to raise money and collect non-perishables on campus to benefit the Atlanta Community Food Bank and Klemis Kitchen.

-Farmers Markets bring the idea of local home for many of us.
-That is why we work closely with our local suppliers to feature locally grown products at campus Farmer's Markets.
-More information about the Georgia Tech Farmers market can be found at the GT Farmers Market Facebook page.
-Interested in joining the market for Fall 2018, contact Essence.Blake@sodexo.com.
-We are not accepting new vendors for spring 2018 at this time.
+Community Markets bring the idea of local home for many of us.
+That is why we work closely with our local suppliers to feature locally made products at campus Community Markets.
+More information about the Georgia Tech Community Market can be found at the GT Farmers Market Facebook page.
+Interested in joining the market for Spring 2019, contact Essence.Blake@sodexo.com..

 Reducing waste is very important.
 It results in less food waste in landfills where it emits methane which is 21x more powerful than CO2.
 The LeanPath kitchen waste tracking system records and tracks all of the food waste from our kitchen.
 This helps us to identify and change practices which result in food waste.
 By tracking waste we inform our staff and focus our efforts.
 On average, Sodexo has experienced a 40% decrease in kitchen food waste when the LeanPath system is in place.
 On our campus, the LeanPath pre-consumer waste tracking system is in place at North Avenue Community Restaurant.